vossisboss/tutorial-series/set-up-site-menu.md

 `<a href="{% pageurl site_root %}">Home</a> |` creates a link to your HomePage by using the pageurl template tag with `site_root` as an argument.
 It generates a link to your HomePage, with the label **Home**, followed by a pipe symbol `|`, to separate the menu items.

-`{% for menuitem in site_root.get_children.live.in_menu %}` is a loop that iterates through the child pages of your HomePage that're live and included in the menu.
+`{% for menuitem in site_root.get_children.live.in_menu %}` is a loop that iterates through the child pages of your HomePage that are live and included in the menu.

 Finally, add your `header` template to your `base` template by modifying your `mysite/templates/base.html` file: